nasirtrekker/Coursera_Python_for_genemic_data_science/README.md

-## Coursera Python for genomic data science exam instruction and possible code/answers for the questions
+## Coursera Python for genomic data science exam instruction and possible code/answers

 Please thoroughly read the instructions below before you take the Final Exam.